JSTOR-Labs/plant-humanities/docs/cinnamon.md

 <param ve-image
 	title="Coat of arms of Juan Sebastián Elcano.
 At the bottom are two crossed cinnamon sticks, three nutmegs and a bunch of cloves.
 The banner covering the globe reads in Latin 'Primus circumdedisti me' ('You first encircled me')." url="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e3/Coat_of_Arms_of_Juan_Sebasti%C3%A1n_Elcano_A-71.svg/585px-Coat_of_Arms_of_Juan_Sebasti%C3%A1n_Elcano_A-71.svg.png"
-	fit="true">
+	fit="contain">

-Once 'true' cinnamon had begun to be associated only with cinnamon from Sri Lanka, European states strove to gain control of the island, which would mean a _de facto_ monopoly on the cinnamon trade.
-In the sixteenth century, the Portuguese made humble attempts to create a monopoly on the cinnamon trade, They soon realized that this was impossible without getting involved in local politics on the island.
+Once 'true' cinnamon had begun to be associated only with cinnamon from Sri Lanka, European states strove to gain a foothold on the island, to acquire a share of the cinnamon trade.
+In the sixteenth century, the Portuguese made humble attempts to create a monopoly.
+They soon realized that this was impossible without getting involved in local politics on the island.
 Local rulers bargained with the Portugese, and later the Dutch, for a share in the cinnamon trade, in exchange for political and/or military assistance against their rivals.[^ref8]
 <param ve-map
 	title="Sri Lanka"
 	center="Q854">